mattdistefano/scss-training/readme.md

 SCSS supports both counter-based loops and iteration over list data types.
 Counter-based loops can be invoked with the `@for` directive, while `@each` can be used for lists.
 Both types of loops are typically used for code generation.

-SCSS also provides two ways of implementation conditions: the `if()` function, and the `@if` directive.
+SCSS also provides two ways of implementing conditions: the `if()` function, and the `@if` directive.
 The `if()` function takes three arguments: the condition to be evaluated, the value to return when true, and the value to return when false.
 The `@if` directive inserts its content when its condition is truthy.

 #### For loop